Installing Avi Vantage in OpenShift/Kubernetes

 Avi Vantage supports two means by which to authenticate, certificates and service account tokens.

-- On Avi Controller, navigate to Templates > Security > SSL/TLS Certificates.
+- On the Avi Controller, navigate to Templates > Security > SSL/TLS Certificates.

 - Click Create and select Root/Intermediate CA.

-This section describes the configuration of the OpenShift/Kubernetes cloud.
-Here we are assuming that kube-proxy is disabled on OpenShift/Kubernetes nodes and the user is using Avi’s internal DNS/IPAM.
+Note: For the configuration explained here, it is assumed that kube-proxy is disabled on OpenShift/Kubernetes nodes and you are using Avi’s internal DNS/IPAM.

-- Enter the OpenShift/Kubernetes API URL in the format shown below.
+Enter the OpenShift/Kubernetes API URL as shown below.